-Methyl salicylate is a derivative of salicylic acid which provides pain relief when applied topically.
+Methyl Salicylate is a derivative of salicylic acid which provides pain relief when applied topically.
 It can be used to ease muscle pains and joint aches.
 It is available in creams, lotions, ointments or patches.
 Methyl salicylate patches are only suitable for adults.

-If you are using methyl salicylate cream, lotion or ointment, gently put a thin layer 3-4 times daily on the affected skin.
+If you are using Methyl Salicylate cream, lotion or ointment, gently put a thin layer 3-4 times daily on the affected skin.
 Rub your skin to speed up the absorption.
 If you are using a patch, place only one patch for 8-12 hours daily.
-Avoid putting any forms of methyl salicylate directly on broken skin or right after a shower.
+Avoid putting any forms of Methyl Salicylate directly on broken skin or right after a shower.
 Do not apply the medication around your mouth, nose and eyes as this may cause skin irritation.

-The common side effects of Methyl salicylate include skin irritation, redness, rashes and burning sensation.
+The common side effects of Methyl Salicylate include skin irritation, redness, rashes and burning sensation.

-For more information about drug names and ingredients, you can visit Hong Kong’s Drug Office at http://www.drugoffice.gov.hk
+For more information about drug names and ingredients, you can visit Hong Kong’s Drug Office at https://www.drugoffice.gov.hk

-For detailed information about the use of Methyl salicylate in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.
+For detailed information about the use of Methyl Salicylate in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.